 Deadlines for September Admission

 Admission to the M.A. program is only possible for commencement of studies in September of each academic year; commencement in January is not possible.
-The deadline for submission of the online application form is December 31 each year.
-The deadline for the uploading and receipt of all official supporting documents is January 15 each year.
-No exceptions to the December 31 and January 15 deadlines are made.
+The deadline for the submission of the online application form and for the uploading and receipt of all official supporting documents is January 15 each year.
+No exceptions to the January 15 deadline are made.
 Incomplete applications cannot be reviewed or considered for admission.

 Note: The application for admission is also considered an application for financial aid; a separate application is not required.
 The financial aid process is competitive, and awards are made to a small, select group of applicants.
 We anticipate that we cannot offer financial aid to a large number of otherwise qualified applicants.
 Therefore, we ask you to take this into consideration before submitting an application, which requires considerable expenditure of money and effort.